top of page

 John 2:3

-31. Fill in the blank of a line from this famous Psalm.
-"I fear no ____ for you are with me."
+31. Complete the sentence from this well-known Psalm.
+"I fear no ____, for you are with me."

 32. Which book comes after Genesis?

-Exodus tells the story of the travels from Egypt to Canaan.
+The story of the journey from Egypt to Canaan is told in Exodus.

 "Let my people go"?

-Moses had a speech impediment, so Aaron was his spokesperson.
+Moses had a speech impediment and needed a spokesperson.

 Exodus 6:28-7:7